guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

 In all the previous examples, the combined images always exhibit variations in the sky background that are clearly visible in the image borders.
-The reason for that is that some individual exposures (in particular the first two individual images), have a wrong image background.
+The reason for that is that some individual exposures (in this particular example the first two individual images), have a wrong image background.

 The problem is more severe in the regions where the number of images used for the combination is lower: